 Heavy: Bellhaven 80/-; Joker

 Lager: The Don Lager.
 Samuel Adams; Black Isle Lager,

 St George's Cross

-Castle Vaults or The Hug and Pint (both 3 mins) - basically the old mans' pub (cheap and limited choice) v the upmarket West End food/music joint (expensive and choice)
+Castle Vaults or The Hug and Pint (both 3 mins) - basically, what is termed in Glasgow as an old mans' pub (cheap and limited choice) v the upmarket West End food/music joint (expensive and choice)

 Buchanan St -